ravinsinghd/ravinsinghd.github.io/_posts/2021-07-10-rust-variables.markdown

 }
 ```

-if you are compile this code, then you will get error from compiler.
+If you compile this code, then you will get an error from compiler.

 ![Rust variable value re-assigned error]({{ site.baseurl }}/assets/images/posts/rust_variable/rust_reassign_error.png)

-As we can see the compiler showing error about value assigned twice to the immutable variable.
-Because of this immutable property compiler can effectively manage the memory of the variables.
-Also it will be easy to maintain when the variable used in the concurrent programing.
+As we see, the compiler shows error about value being assigned twice to the immutable variable.
+Because of this immutable property, compiler can effectively manage the memory of the variables.
+Also it will be easy to maintain when the variable is used in the concurrent programming.

 Sometimes, you may want to make the variable mutable.
-For example when working with large data structures, updating the variable instead of creating new variable is more efficient.For such case you can use **_mut_** keyword as below.
+For example when working with large data structures, updating the variable instead of creating new variable is more efficient.For such a case you can use **_mut_** keyword as below.

 ```rs
 fn main() {